Life after spinal cord injury can require a lot of changes, but that doesn’t necessarily mean your quality of life will decline.

 You’ll also be able to help others who are struggling to adjust to life after SCI by sharing your own experiences and being there to listen.

-4) Go to Physical Therapy and Exercise Regularly
+4) Go to Physical and Occupational Therapy and Exercise Regularly

 A physical therapist will assess your abilities and create a custom exercise plan to improve your mobility.